zriyansh/signoz.io/blog/2023-10-15-datadog-pricing-surprises.md

 ---
-title: Beware these Surprises in Datadog Pricing
+title: Datadog Pricing - Beware These Surprises in 2023
 slug: datadog-pricing
-date: 2023-10-16
+date: 2023-10-20
 tags: [Observability]
 authors: nicamellifera
 description: This piece explores two ways that Datadog’s pricing is often much larger than expected for small and mid-size engineering teams.
 The first is the per-host pricing that affects microservice architectures, and the second is custom metrics that can quickly get out of control and inflate your Datadog bill.
-image: /img/blog/2023/10/dd-pricing-cover.jpg
+image: /img/blog/2023/10/datadog-pricing-cover-min.jpg
 hide_table_of_contents: false
 keywords:
   - observability